diegopacheco/diegopacheco-architecture-library/src/zero/RATIONALE.md

 A software architct is a person that makes desicions or influence decisions about the software structure, the technologies to be used, the patterns to be followed and the practices to be adopted.
 A software architect is responsible for the overall design and quality of the software system.
 A software architect code, does code review, mentors developers, leads technical discussions, defines standards and guidelines, evaluates technologies, and ensures that the software meets the requirements and goals of the business.

 I like to think about a software architect as a [Monk and Rockstar](https://diego-pacheco.blogspot.com/2025/02/the-monk-and-rockstar.html).
+An architect also goes [DEEP](https://diego-pacheco.blogspot.com/2023/08/shallow-vs-deep-mindset.html) in the technology, understand the details, the trade offs, the pros and cons of different approaches.
+An architect also goes WIDE in the technology landscape, understand the trends, the best practices, the patterns, the anti-patterns, the tools and frameworks available.

 ## What is Architecture?